hidekihill/huffman-coding/README.md

 # huffman-coding
 A python tool for computing and visualizing the Huffman coding algorithm.
-Given a list of probabilities 0 < p < 1 such that &Sigma; p = 1, computes the iterations of the Huffman algorithm and displays the tree converging to the final value of 1.0.
+Given the discrete probability events of a probability density function, computes the iterations of the Huffman algorithm and displays the tree converging to the final value of 1.0.
+Note that the the tool requries the discrete probabilites to sum to 1.0 as requried in the probability space axioms.

 ## Present work
-In the current notebook, an example using the Dirichlet distrubution is given, randomly drawing *n* probabilities that sum to 1.
-The graph produced demonstrates the descending ordering and the summing of the two lowest probabilities, repeating until the final two probabilities sum to the convergent value 1.
+In the current notebook, several examples are given: one example using the Dirichlet distrubution randomly draws *n* probabilities (again, subject to the constraint that they sum to 1).
+The graph produced demonstrates the descending ordering and the summing of the least two probabilities, repeating until the final two probabilities sum to the convergent value of 1.

 An issue observed with the method used is that the sum of the two least probabilities in any given iteration may not draw edges to that sum in the next iteration.
 This is a result of rounding error/design and can be resolved by adjusting the rounding design and tolerance.